FriesischScott/Monomials.jl/README.md

 ![Build Status](https://github.com/FriesischScott/Monomials.jl/actions/workflows/ci.yml/badge.svg) [![Coverage Status](https://codecov.io/gh/FriesischScott/Monomials.jl/graph/badge.svg?token=MFK6LJBRNK)](https://codecov.io/gh/FriesischScott/Monomials.jl)

-A simple apackage to generate and order vectors of monomials.
+A simple apackage to generate order and evaluate vectors of monomials.
 It is designed as an alternative to the [MultivariatePolynomials.jl](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl) ecosystem if all you require is monomials not fully fledged polynomials.

 The core functionality is exposed through the `monomials` function.
 It generates all monomials of the given variables up to a defined maximum degree and sorts them in the requested order.
 Current monomial orders are: